 Finally, this wouldn’t be a Jenna space without a little DIY.
 I’ve wanted somewhere to display my kids’ artwork for some time so I came up with this quick and simple display for it.

 I’ll share the tutorial for it next week (it’s already saved to my Instagram highlights if you can’t wait!) but it’s basically just a scrap piece of wood with some letters stuck on and string attached.
 The artwork hangs on the string with mini pegs.
 So simple but so cute!

-Thats’s it!
-Our fully organized and decluttered kids playroom thanks to The Container Store.
+That’s it!
+Our fully organized and decluttered kids playroom.
 I’m so happy that the kids are playing more with their toys as a result of our efforts and now are able to clean up after themselves, too.
 That makes for a less-stressed and very happy mama!

 You don’t need a huge budget to organize your playroom!
 With a quick clean out, a few simple organization units, and play room zones for the kids, you’ll create a welcoming environment for your little people.